 The placing of the prime meridian is an utterly arbitrary act, its location in Greenwich in East London being one of the lasting legacies of the former naval power of the British Empire.
-The line is used as a datum point for the planet (a ‘0’ for the systems that measure space and time upon this sphere) and yet in any physical sense, it does not exist.
+The line is used as a datum point for the planet (a ‘0’ for the systems that measure space and time) and yet in any physical sense, it does not exist.
 0º00 Navigation explores some of the paradoxes and absurdities of this hypothetical line and the strange geopolitics that occur when reality collides with this abstraction.

 The journey began in summer 2014 and concluded in March 2015.